-Ref Risk (title & full description) Consequences Key Existing Controls rall Ris Business rates due are in excess of £60 million for 2017/18.
-Council tax due is in excess of £80 million per annum. discounts, etc. - Nonetheless, increasingly difficult trading conditions for some businesses may lead to a deterioration in collection performance. l L Σ M Business Rates pool (17/18) / pilot (18/19) Changes to rateable value (RV) or instability of business rates growth within the pool/pilot may not generate projected levels of income Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council. - The pool (pilot wef 18/19) is monitored quarterly Kent wide and Maidstone is the administering authority.
-The projected benefit of pool increased from £5.1m to £7.5m in 2017/18. - The Council applied successfully with other Kent authorities to take part in a 100% Business Rates Retention pilot in 2018/19.
-This will mean Kent & Medway retaining a further £25m of business rates growth. - Provisions have been made when projecting business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
-3 4 12
+Ref Risk (title & full description) Consequences Key Existing Controls Overall Risk rating M Business Rates pool (17/18) / pilot (18/19) Changes to rateable value (RV) or instability of business rates growth within the pool/pilot may not generate projected levels of income Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council.
+The proceeds from the pilot are based on Business Rates receipts for Kent & Medway as a whole. trading conditions for some businesses may lead to a deterioration in collection performance. - The pool (pilot wef 18/19) is monitored quarterly Kent wide and Maidstone is the administering authority.
+The projected benefit of pool across Kent as a whole is projected to be around £10m in 2018/19. - The Council applied successfully with other Kent authorities to take part in a 100% Business Rates Retention pilot in 2018/19.
+This will mean Kent & Medway retaining a further £30m of business rates growth. - Provisions have been made when projecting business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
+3 3 9 N Adverse financial consequences from a disorderly Brexit.
+The increased probability of no deal with the EU means that the adverse financial consequences from Brexit are likely to be correspondingly higher.
+Short term - Increased costs in delivering services, eg arising from traffic congestion Medium term/ long term - Risk of recession, which could lead to a fall in business rates income, increasing pressure on homelessness budgets, and adverse central government funding settlements. - Thorough preparation for Brexit, with an officer Brexit business continuity planning group to co-ordinate our response and liaise with other Kentauthorities 4 3 12